LeonGuertler/LeonGuertler.github.io/_posts/2025-07-19-neurips-competition.md

     collector.collect.remote(
         num_train_workers=512,
         num_eval_workers=16
-    ) # if you are running out of ram, reduce this ray.get(learner.train.remote(200))
+    ) # if you are running out of ram, you can reduce this ray.get(learner.train.remote(200))
 finally:
     ray.kill(collector, no_restart=True)